jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 It is important to note that the field elements in the appearance section require the form control to be specified.
 If it is not specified, the field will not show up on the search form.

-After deploying this configuration and restarting the embedded Tomcat for your Alfresco Share project, the SomeCo Whitepaper type is included in the advanced search dropdown, and four fields for the aspect properties are shown in the search form.
+After re-building the AMP and reloading the Share container, the SomeCo Whitepaper type is included in the advanced search dropdown, and four fields for the aspect properties are shown in the search form.

 ![Search by Type](./images/adv-search-type.png)